 You will see them start to get excited about the projects and (if they’re like me) have a hundred ideas about what they want to include.
 Ask your kids if they have anything they want to add to the list of projects.
 You might be surprised at their ideas and ambition!

+Stage a Show-and-Tell.
 You could also have each child have a different project and do a show-and-tell.
 Have them state a few facts about what they have built.
 (The number of facts should be based on their age.)
-For the older ones, you could give them a project and have them use it as a writing prompt (history and writing in one project)!
+Older students can take screenshots, print pictures, and build a posterboard display or a slide-show presentation on what they have built.

 Want more Minecraft ideas for your homeschool?
-Check out our 31 Day series!
+Check out our 31-Day series –> Homeschooling with Minecraft.

 Want even more ideas for learning with Minecraft?
 Follow our Pinterest board.